zaifahijas2605/sql-data-warehouse-project/README.md

 This project demonstrates how to design and implement a **scalable data warehouse solution**, transforming raw  data into meaningful insights for business decision-making.

+##  Acknowledgements
+- This project was built while following the SQL Ultimate Course by Data With Baraa.
+- All queries and implementation were written independently for learning purposes.